-To help these groups form and grow, we are launching LinkedIn Groups for each topic, and the first four have been activated.
+To help these groups form and grow, we have launched LinkedIn Groups for each topic.
 To join the conversations, CAUCE members may search for the groups in LinkedIn (or click the links below) and request to join.
-We will be rolling out the last group in the coming weeks.

 1. Leadership and Program Management – Lead: Kristine Collins, University of Toronto